Raffles Institution: Students' Council (Year 5-6)

 The Students' Council of the Years 5-6 section is divided into a total of eight departments, namely the Welfare Department, the Communications Department, the CCA Department and five House Directorates, which form the EXCO for each of the five houses.
 Each councillor also takes up one or two of the six functions, which are college events organised by the council: National Day, Teachers' Day, Grad Night, Open House, Orientation and Council Camp.

 Members of the Students' Council are selected through a college-wide election process.
 Each batch undergoes a rigorous selection process, which culminates in the Council Investiture.
 The Students' Council is headed by a President, who is assisted by his/her executive committee consisting of two vice-presidents, two Secretaries, the three Heads of Departments and the five House Captains.
-As of October 2024, the school is served by the 44th batch of Student Councillors.
+As of February 2026, the school is served by the 45th batch of Student Councillors.

 Co-curricular activities

 Year 1-4 (Secondary School section)

 RI offers about 40 co-curricular activities (CCAs), including sports, uniformed groups, performing arts, and clubs and societies.

 CCAs are categorised as either core or merit CCAs.
 Core CCAs comprise all sports, uniformed groups and performing arts, as well as Raffles Debaters while merit CCAs consist of all other clubs and societies.
 Every student of the school takes up at least one core CCA.
 Merit CCAs are optional, but students are encouraged to take up at least one merit CCA to supplement their core CCA.
 Certain merit CCAs, such as the Infocomm Club, however, may substitute for a core CCA instead.

-The school's sports teams and uniformed groups have earned top places in many national inter-school competitions, doing well in Red Cross Youth, rugby, National Cadet Corps, sailing, floorball, Boys' Brigade, and cross-country running, among others.
+The school's sports teams and uniformed groups have earned top places in many national inter-school competitions, doing well in Red Cross Youth, rugby, National Cadet Corps, sailing, hockey, floorball, Boys' Brigade, and cross-country running, among others.

 The performing arts groups have also done well in the Singapore Youth Festival, held once every two years, while the clubs and societies have also won awards.